catgriffin85/woollys_yarn_barn/README.md

 Acceptance Criteria:
 * Customers can submit reviews with a rating (1-5 stars).
 * Reviews are displayed on product pages.
-* Admin has the ability to moderate reviews.
+* Admin can moderate reviews.

 As a customer, I want to read reviews from other buyers so that I can make informed decisions.